Monsanto Co. (MON) Dividend Stock Analysis

 2. Years to > MMA

-MON earned a Star in this section for its NPV MMA Diff. of the $6,303.
-This amount is in excess of the $2,500 target I look for in a stock that has increased dividends as long as MON has.
-If MON grows its dividend at 16.7% per year, it will take 3 years to equal a MMA yielding an estimated 20-year average rate of 3.1%.
-MON earned a check for the Key Metric 'Years to >MMA' since its 3 years is less than the 5 year target.
+The NPV MMA Diff. of the $1,415 is below the $2,400 target I look for in a stock that has increased dividends as long as MON has.
+If MON grows its dividend at 15.0% per year, it will take 5 years to equal a MMA yielding an estimated 20-year average rate of 2.71%.

-Conclusion: MON earned one Star in the Fair Value section, earned two Stars in the Dividend Analytical Data section and earned one Star in the Dividend Income vs. MMA section for a total of four Stars.
-This quantitatively ranks MON as a 4-Star Strong stock.
+Conclusion: MON did not earn any Stars in the Fair Value section, earned two Stars in the Dividend Analytical Data section and did not earn any Stars in the Dividend Income vs. MMA section for a total of two Stars.
+This quantitatively ranks MON as a 2-Star Weak stock.

-Using my D4L-PreScreen.xls model, I determined the share price would need to increase to $100.68 before MON's NPV MMA Differential decreased to the $2,500 minimum that I look for in a stock with 10 years of consecutive dividend increases.
-At that price the stock would yield 1.6%.
+Using my D4L-PreScreen.xls model, I determined the share price would need to decrease to $84.07 before MON's NPV MMA Differential increased to the $2,400 minimum that I look for in a stock with 11 years of consecutive dividend increases.
+At that price the stock would yield 1.8%.

-Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,500 NPV MMA Differential, the calculated rate is 13.4%.
-This dividend growth rate is lower than the 16.7% used in this analysis, thus providing a significant margin of safety.
-MON has a risk rating of 1.75 which classifies it as a Medium risk stock.
+Resetting the D4L-PreScreen.xls model and solving for the dividend growth rate needed to generate the target $2,400 NPV MMA Differential, the calculated rate is 17.0%.
+This dividend growth rate is higher than the 15.0% used in this analysis, thus providing no margin of safety.
+MON has a risk rating of 2.00 which classifies it as a Medium risk stock.

-In recent years, missteps and misfortune that have plagued MON including an overly aggressive pricing strategy for the firm's latest technology which led to weak results and price cuts.
-In addition, the federal government is looking at MON's business, for antitrust violations.
+A solid fiscal 2012 further removes MON from the missteps and misfortune that have plagued the company, including an overly aggressive pricing strategy for the firm's latest technology which led to weak results and price cuts.
+However, the federal government continues to look at MON's business, for antitrust violations.

-However, on the positive side, the company owns a promising pipeline of seed products.
-MON is well positioned to quickly turn things around with the introduction of next-generation seeds and increased penetration of international markets like South America.
+The company enjoys a relatively low exposure to economic cycles and consistent cash flows.
+Also, the company owns a promising pipeline of seed products.
+MON is well positioned to continue its turnaround with the introduction of next-generation seeds and increased penetration of international markets like South America, which could lead to above-average earnings growth.

 With low debt and a low free cash flow payout ratio, MONs dividend fundamentals are desirable.
-The stock is trading well below my calculated fair value of $84.37, but with a yield of 2.3%, it is currently not a serious contender for any of my income portfolios.
+However, the stock is trading well above my calculated fair value of $76.56 and with a yield of 1.4%, it is currently not a serious contender for any of my income portfolios.

 Disclaimer: Material presented here is for informational purposes only.
 The above quantitative stock analysis, including the Star rating, is mechanically calculated and is based on historical information.
 The analysis assumes the stock will perform in the future as it has in the past.
 This is generally never true.
 Before buying or selling any stock you should do your own research and reach your own conclusion.
 See my Disclaimer for more information.